AussieSeaweed/gameservice/README.md

 GameService
 ===========

-GameService is a Python library that provides a general framework for board games and implements Tic Tac Toe and No Limit Texas Hold'em Poker games.
+GameService is a Python library that provides a general framework for board games and implements No-Limit Texas Hold'em and Tic Tac Toe games.

 The full documentation is available at [read the docs](https://gameservice.readthedocs.io/)